BillyNoyes/Shopify-Console-Add-to-Cart/README.md

 ## Description

-The Shopify Cart Modifier is a simple tool that allows you to add a specific variant ID to any Shopify store's cart through your browser's console.
+The Shopify Cart Modifier is a simple script that allows you to add a specific variant ID to any Shopify store's cart through your browser's console.
 This can be useful for testing or debugging purposes.

 ## Usage